Ask an Editor

 If you have a publication venue in mind, ask to speak to the following editors:

-- For a book, ask for the Quality Press acquisitions editor.
+- For a book, ask for the Quality Press team.

 - For Quality Progress magazine, ask for the manuscript coordinator or associate editor.

-- For a newsletter, ask for the newsletter editor.
+- For other journals or magazines, ask for the manuscript coordinator.

 I have a story to share, but I don’t want to write it myself.
 Will ASQ provide a writer?